 An LDAP filter which is used to restrict the set of records returned when performing a sudo LDAP query.
 Typically, this is of the form attribute=value or (&(attribute=value)(attribute2=value2)).
-The default search filter is: objectClass=sudoRole.
-If ldap_filter is omitted, no search filter will be used.

 SUDOERS_TIMED on/true/yes/off/false/no

 Whether or not to evaluate the sudoNotBefore and sudoNotAfter attributes that implement time-dependent sudoers entries.